hazelcast/hazelcast-reference-manual/src/HazelcastConfiguration/RingBufferConfiguration.md

-## RingBuffer Configuration
+## Ringbuffer Configuration

-The following are example RingBuffer configurations.
+The following are example Ringbuffer configurations.

 **Declarative:**